Saran-nns/huggingtext/README.md

 The `germansentiment` model/inference code is stored at `sentimentmodel.py` and the web api code is under `app.py`.

 In addition, the project has api test module `test.py`, `Dockerfile` which include commands to build and run the container and a `requirements.txt` file to setup the virtual environment.

-### System configuration

-For quicker inference, I used CUDA base images for the container and the system configuration is

-OS: Ubuntu20.4

-GPU: NVIDIA GeForce GTX 1060Ti

-Cuda: 11.4

-Cudnn: 8.0

 ### Build and Run Docker Container